sagnik150699/civiclens/README.md

 Regardless of which option you choose, ensure `FIREBASE_PRIVATE_KEY` (directly or within the JSON) is populated with your actual private key value, not a placeholder.

+For file uploads you must also configure a Firebase Storage bucket.
+Set `FIREBASE_STORAGE_BUCKET` (preferred for server-side configuration) or `NEXT_PUBLIC_FIREBASE_STORAGE_BUCKET` (shared client/server) to the bucket name.
+If neither variable is provided, the app will fall back to `${projectId}.appspot.com` when your Firebase project has the default storage bucket enabled.

 ### Running the Application

 Once your environment is configured, you can run the application locally: